the paratheatre workings

 Antero:

 Yes, it can.
-This is why this work is not for everybody and why it will never be taught at university level or to anyone who has the money to do it.
-This is why I hand pick the people I work with.
+This is why this work is not for everybody and why it should never be taught at university level or to anyone who simply has the money to pay for it.
+This is also why I interview all the candidates before entry into this work.
 This work is not for everybody.

 Jessica: Do you feel you might want to make it more accessible?
 Is that something that would be valuable to the world?
 I’m curious when the personal becomes the political …